-Wings Of Death is a vertically-scrolling shoot 'em up that even supports the extra bits 'n' bobs lurking within the Atari STe for a stunning production.
-Gorgeous graphics and beautiful audio are matched by the killer gameplay.
-Yet, despite my joystick skills, I've recorded another video.
-I love this shooter even though I'm terrible at it!!
+Wings Of Death is a vertically-scrolling shoot 'em up that supports the extra bits 'n' bobs lurking within the Atari STe.
+It's a stunning production with gorgeous graphics and beautiful audio matched by the killer gameplay.
+Despite my joystick skills, I've recorded another video because I love this shooter.
+Even though I'm terrible at it!!

 And here are some screenshots to drool over.
 Okay, convinced now?
 Right then, download WoD!!!